-The Career Services Center, located in Suite 230, School of Business and Economics Building, provides support and assistance for all students.
+The Career Services Center, located in the Rudolph Jones Student Center, provides support and assistance for all students.
 Services are available to undergraduates and recent alumni of the university in their preparation for securing meaningful employment.
 The office offers career exploration seminars, workshops, job fairs, symposia and classroom presentations.
-All students are expected to start the placement process in the freshman year and continue through graduation.
+All students are expected to start the career services process in the freshman year and continue through graduation.
 The Career Resource Library offers materials and information regarding careers, the job search process and company literature, as well as graduate schools and fellowship programs.